 After Stepstone folded, Cox published a subsequent book, Superdistribution.
 Realizing that the problem with a software components market is that scarcity does not exist, in his new book Cox proposed that instead of selling components outright, their usage should be metered.

 Cox subsequently joined George Mason University's Program on Social and Organizational Learning, developing early online courses over the Internet.
 After leaving academia, and trying his hand at another startup, Cox shifted into government consulting, where he has continued to push for standards to reduce complexity through code reuse, but at a much coarser level of granularity than objects.
 Cox still believes that software developers must stop building houses with "mud" and must start using standardized, trusted "bricks."
 Today Cox has returned to his neural net roots and works in applying machine learning and data science to cybersecurity.

-SubjectObject-oriented programming (Computer science); Objective-C; Smalltalk; Stepstone; ITT; PPI; Tom Love; Software Industrial Revolution; Software engineering; NeXT; Steve Jobs; Steve Naroff; Superdistribution
+SubjectObject-oriented programming (Computer science); Objective-C (computer programming language); Smalltalk; Stepstone; ITT; PPI; Tom Love; Software Industrial Revolution; Software engineering; NeXT; Steve Jobs; Steve Naroff; Superdistribution

 CreditComputer History Museum